• Home

 • Using an ice cream scoop, place 4 scoops of batter into one of the cake pans.
 Repeat with the second cake pan.
 Smooth the tops.

-• Sprinkle one tablespoon of the cinnamon sugar mixture all over the top of the batter in one of the pans.
+• Sprinkle 1 tablespoon of the cinnamon sugar mixture all over the top of the batter in one of the pans.
 Repeat with the other pan.

 • Using a butter knife, gently swirl the cinnamon sugar all around the batter in each cake pan and then smooth the tops.